ecmwf/earthkit-hydro/README.md

 ```
 ekh.from_netcdf_d8(filename)
 ```
-Creates a `RiverNetwork` from a d8 netcdf format.
+Creates a `RiverNetwork` from a D8 (PCRaster LDD convention) NetCDF format.

 ```
 ekh.from_netcdf_cama(filename, type)
 ```
-Creates a `RiverNetwork` from a CAMA netcdf format of type "downxy" or "nextxy".
+Creates a `RiverNetwork` from a CaMa-Flood NetCDF format of type "downxy" or "nextxy".

 ```
 ekh.from_bin_cama(filename, type)
 ```
-Creates a `RiverNetwork` from a CAMA bin format of type "downxy" or "nextxy".
+Creates a `RiverNetwork` from a CaMa-Flood bin format of type "downxy" or "nextxy".

-- ### RiverNetwork methods
+### RiverNetwork methods

 ```
 network.accuflux(field)